krparajuli/dotfiles/README.md

+- DIRED: all configs in different folders
-helpers : scripts to make dotfiles be created better
+   - helpers: scripts to make dotfiles be created better
+   - alias:
+   - vars:
+   - scripts: